The 5 Best Christian Books of All Time

 • Deep arguments that may confuse young and inexperienced audiences

-• Some people, Christians, and non-Christians, may be uncomfortable with how the topic of sexuality was discussed
+• Some people, Christians and non-Christians, may be uncomfortable with how the topic of sexuality is discussed

 The Purpose Driven Life by Rick Warren